conradakunga/Blog/_posts/2024-12-11-loading-using-application-settings.md

 If you need to log **before** the application starts, you cannot use the `Logger` from the `app` object as it has not been created yet.

 In such a case, the simplest way is to create and use your own [Logger](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.logging.ilogger?view=net-9.0-pp).
-There are many libraries for this; my go-to is [Serilog](https://serilog.net/), particularly, the [Console sink](https://github.com/serilog/serilog-sinks-console).
+There are many libraries for this; my go-to is [Serilog](https://serilog.net/), particularly the [Console sink](https://github.com/serilog/serilog-sinks-console).

 ```bash
 dotnet add package Serilog.Sink.Console